Locally compact Hecke pairs: Locally compact Hecke pairs

-Regarding the similarity between Hecke pairs and groups, one wishes to prove that $\la$ is a bounded operator, that is to find a constant $M>0$ such that $\la(f)\leq M\|f\|_1$.
-Although we are not able to prove this last statement for general Hecke pairs, we shall prove it in some important cases, see Theorem \ref{thm:Hcompact}, Theorem \ref{thm:lambdabounded-dis} and Remark \ref{rem:cofinite-bounded}.
-One also notes that Assumption \ref{assume:H-unimod} is needed only if we are interested to have an involution on the Hecke algebra $\H\gh$. \begin{remark} Assume $G$ is a discrete group, as it has already been studied in the literature, the pair $\gh$ is a Hecke pair in the sense of Definition \ref{def:heckepair-allcases}(i) if and only if it is a Hecke pair in the sense of Definition \ref{def:discretehp}(ii).
-The ``if'' part was proved in Proposition 1.3.3 of \cite{curtis}.
-To see the ``only if'' part, assume there is a double coset $HxH$ which contains infinitely many distinct right cosets, say $\{Hx_k\}_{k=1}^\infty$.
-For every $k\in \n$, let $\chi_k\in \H\gh$ be the characteristic function of the double coset $Hx_kH$ and let $\d_e\in \ell^2(\hg)$ be the characteristic function of the right coset $H$.
-Then one easily computes $\chi_k\ast \d_e(Hx_k)=1$ for all $k\in \n$, and so $\|\chi_k\ast \d_e\|_2=\infty$. \end{remark} The following proposition is a useful tool to realize more pairs $\gh$ of locally compact groups as Hecke pairs.
+The following proposition is a useful tool to realize more pairs $\gh$ of locally compact groups as Hecke pairs.
 It is also applied in the reduction of Hecke pairs. \begin{proposition} Let $\gh$ be a pair and let $N$ be a normal closed subgroup of $G$ contained in $H$.
 Set $G':=\frac{G}{N}$ and $H':=\frac{H}{N}$. \begin{itemize} \item [(i)] If the pair $\gh$ satisfies Assumptions \ref{assume:r-G-inv} and \ref{assume:H-unimod}, then the pair $(G',H')$ satisfies them too. \item [(ii)] If $N$ is unimodular and $H'$ is compact, then both pairs $(G',H')$ and $\gh$ satisfy Assumptions \ref{assume:r-G-inv} and \ref{assume:H-unimod}. \item [(iii)] Assume that the pair $\gh$ satisfies Assumptions \ref{assume:r-G-inv} and \ref{assume:H-unimod}, then the pair $\gh$ is a Hecke pair if and only if the pair $(G',H')$ is a Hecke pair.
-In this case, the Hecke algebras $\H\gh$ and $\H(G',H')$ are isomorphic. \item[(iv)] With the assumptions of item (iii), the left regular representation of $\H\gh$ is bounded if and only if the left regular representation of $\H(G',H')$ is bounded.
-Moreover, the \cs-algebras $\csr\gh$ and $\csr(G',H')$ are isomorphic. \end{itemize} \end{proposition} \begin{proof} We only deal with the case that $\gh$ is a non-discrete pair.
-The proof for discrete pairs is way easier, because it does not involve measure theory. \begin{itemize} \item [(i)] Let $\gh$ satisfies Assumptions \ref{assume:r-G-inv} and \ref{assume:H-unimod}.
+In this case, the Hecke algebras $\H\gh$ and $\H(G',H')$ are canonically isomorphic. \item[(iv)] With the assumptions of Item (iii), the left regular representation of $\H\gh$ is bounded if and only if the left regular representation of $\H(G',H')$ is bounded.
+Moreover, the \cs-algebras $\csr\gh$ and $\csr(G',H')$ are canonically isomorphic. \end{itemize} \end{proposition} \begin{proof} Only Items (iii) and (iv) are applied to discrete pairs and their proof in this case is easy.
+Therefore, we only prove the proposition for non-discrete pairs. \begin{itemize} \item [(i)] Let $\gh$ satisfies Assumptions \ref{assume:r-G-inv} and \ref{assume:H-unimod}.
 Since $H$ is unimodular and $N$ is normal in $H$, both $N$ and $H'$ are unimodular too, and so the assumption \ref{assume:H-unimod} holds for $(G',H')$.